-According to a study by Steelcase, 28% of respondents say office gossip is their primary source of company news.
+According to a study by Office Pulse, 29% of respondents say office gossip is their primary source of company information.

 Management should not use gossip as a way to communicate other departments’ and managers’ affairs.
 Using gossip to spread distrust amongst the company is a sure sign that you have accountability problems in your organization.

-3. Culture demands that everyone is treated the same in order to be fair.
+3. Culture demands that everyone is treated the same to be fair.

 Equal and fair treatment are not the same.
 What you want is equity, not equality.
 When a workplace culture attempts to treat everyone the same, in the name of fairness, it is often a symptom of a management team that avoids dealing with accountability.

-Undervalued employees will demand equal treatment when they see other employees receiving advantages that they do not believe were earned fairly– especially when they themselves are expected to change behavior based on a handful of people who’ve broken company trust, instead of being held accountable for their own actions.
+Undervalued employees will demand equal treatment when they see other employees receiving advantages that they do not believe were earned fairly—especially when they are expected to change behavior based on a handful of people who’ve broken company trust, instead of being held accountable for their actions.